how to overcome self doubt

-It’s a hard truth that we all must face: self-doubt never completely goes away.
+It’s a painful truth that we all have to face: self-doubt never goes away.
 Sometimes it can seem like a shadow, always hovering in the background of our minds, ready to rear its ugly head at any moment.
-Other times it feels like an active force inside us, sabotaging our ability to move forward with confidence and success.
-But no matter how big or small your own self-doubt may be, there are always ways you can overcome it—and those ways start with acknowledging the problem.
-From there you can get down to tackling the issues making self-doubt less of a factor in your world.
+Other times, it feels like an active force within us, destroying our capacity to move forward confidently and successfully.
+But no matter how big or tiny your own self-doubt is, there are always methods to overcome it—and those solutions start with admitting the problem.
+From there you can get down to tackling the issues making self doubt less of a factor in your world.

 Acknowledge your feelings

 When you’re facing challenges, it’s normal to doubt yourself.
-In fact, self-doubt is a normal part of the human condition.
-Even if you’re an expert at what you do, there will always be some areas where your skills are lacking or your experience is limited.
-Self-doubt can be helpful in making sure that when we try something new, we know how much effort and time we need to put into it before taking on something bigger and more challenging.
+In reality, self doubt is a natural aspect of the human experience.
+Even if you are an expert in your field, there will always be areas where your skills are deficient or your experience is insufficient.
+Self doubt can help make sure that when we try something new, we know how much effort and time we need to put into it before taking on something bigger and more challenging.

-Self-doubt isn’t an indication that you’re weak or unintelligent; it’s actually a sign of intelligence!
-People who don’t have self-doubt tend not to challenge themselves as much as those who do because they lack the openness to new ideas and ways of thinking about things (i.e., feedback).
+Self doubt is not a sign of weakness or incompetence; it is a sign of intelligence!
+People who don’t have self doubt tend not to challenge themselves as much as those who do because they lack the openness to new ideas and ways of thinking about things (i.e., feedback).

 Take action, even if you don’t feel ready